Wu Lili: Early career

 After her graduation, she was teaching in Chinese Opera College in Beijing to support her husband's studies in Japan.
 She then went to Japan following her husband.
 But after 3-month study, she travelled back to China and join the Nanking Drama School in October 1935.
-In the early 1936, she play as the Mrs. Mayor in the comedy written by Russian writer Gogol.
+In early 1936, she performed as The Mayor’s Wife in the comedy play The Government Inspector written by Russian writer Gogol.

-Time in Yenan
+Time in Yan'an

 Shortly after returning to Beijing, she went to Yan'an to join Yang Hucheng's army, working in civil affairs office of the Shaanxi Government.
 She then became the translator for CPC.
 She was a secretary and translator for American journalist Agnes Smedley.
 In this role, she often translated conversations between Smedley and Mao Zedong.
 Mao's wife He Zizhen suspected romance with Mao, and made a public scene over this.
-This led to Mao divorcing He Zizhen, while Wu Lili was banished from Yenan and sent with other women to join a flying squadron of propagandists attached to the army.
+This led to Mao divorcing He Zizhen.
+Wu Lili was sent to join a flying squadron of propagandists attached to the army.